- The quarterly analyst calls held by SAP are known to have very easy or compliant questions.

 We checked the entities against the top 120 institutional shareholders of SAP.
 And as you can see, most of the entities are major shareholders of SAP stock.

 For example, Bank of America holds roughly $350 million of SAP stock.
-Lets us imagine that you owned $350 million in stock of SAP and were invited on the quarterly call.
+Let us imagine that you owned $350 million in SAP stock and were invited on the quarterly call.
 How likely would you be to ask challenging questions?

-The rest of the entities are also probably shareholders, but we did not check that far down on the list.
+The rest of the entities are probably shareholders, but we did not check that far down.

 As shareholders, it is unlikely that the analysts are authorized to ask any controversial questions.
-The firm already has a large position in the stock, and they want that stock to go up.
+The firm already has a large stock position, and they want that stock to go up.

 This miscommunicates the intent of the call.

-If the analysts that ask questions are part of institutions that already have a large position in the stock, then the analyst call is rigged.
+If the analysts that ask questions are part of institutions that already have a large stock position, then the analyst call is rigged.
 And the nature of the call is miscommunicated to readers.
 These analysts on the call are not analysts — they are stock promoters.